francescogerardomarra/its/modulo27/36_rest.md

 - Consistent URL patterns.
 - Use of HTTP methods for specific actions.
-- Self-descriptive messages (e.g., status codes, headers, and metadata).
+- Self-descriptive messages (e.g. status codes, headers, and metadata).

 ### **7. Cacheability**
 RESTful responses can be cacheable to improve performance and efficiency.
 Caching reduces server load and response time by temporarily storing frequently accessed data.
 HTTP provides caching mechanisms such as: